-“I remember I was upset because I thought I’d done a really bad pitch at the final event,” says Antonio Kuzmanovski, recalling his experience on the last day of the Creative Enterprise Programme (CEP) workshop in Macedonia, in January 2016.
+“I remember I was upset because I thought I’d done a really bad pitch at the final event,” says Antonio Kuzmanovski, recalling his experience on the last day of the Creative Enterprise Programme (CEP) workshop in North Macedonia, in January 2016.

 “Now when I look back, it was the first time I tried to pitch the idea, so no matter how bad it was, it was really helpful for me.”

 When Antonio applied for CEP, his business, a marketplace website and app for alternative tours and experiences hosted by locals, was in the “idea stage”.
 He felt this kind of platform was missing from the market, and the Balkan region had much to offer people who like to travel and experience new things.

 The workshop helped him examine and refine his idea – both through the sessions and brainstorming with fellow participants.
 As well as coming up with the name, When In X, and mapping out some of the key functionality, he learned the importance of creating something people can actually see – such as a prototype of the product – to enable potential customers or partners to understand the offering and provide meaningful feedback.